henningte/hklmirs/README.md

 # hklmirs

-This repository contains the data and code for our manuscript (in preparation):
+This repository contains the data and code for our two manuscripts (in preparation):

 > Henning Teickner and Klaus-Holger Knorr (in preparation): Improving
 > Models to Predict Holocellulose and Klason Lignin Contents for Peat
 > Soil Organic Matter with Mid Infrared Spectra.

+> Henning Teickner and Klaus-Holger Knorr (in preparation): Predicting
+> Absolute Holocellulose and Klason Lignin Contents for Peat Remains
+> Challenging.

 ### How to cite